Kimba - Cleve - Franklin Harbour

 Kimba - Cleve - Franklin Harbour is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kimba - Cleve - Franklin Harbour, as per the latest Census evaluation, 92.2% of dwellings were houses, with the remaining 7.8% comprising semi-detached homes, apartments, and other dwelling types.
-This distribution differs from Non-Metro SA's, which had 75.9% houses and 24.1% other dwellings.
-The home ownership rate in Kimba - Cleve - Franklin Harbour was 55.0%, with mortgaged dwellings at 25.5% and rented ones at 19.5%.
-The median monthly mortgage repayment in the area was $936, lower than Non-Metro SA's average of $1,170.
-The median weekly rent figure was recorded at $160, compared to Non-Metro SA's $195 and Australia's national average of $375 for mortgage repayments and $1863 for rents respectively.
+The dwelling structure in Kimba - Cleve - Franklin Harbour, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Non-Metro SA's figures of 75.9% houses and 24.1% other dwellings.
+Home ownership in Kimba - Cleve - Franklin Harbour stood at 55.0%, with mortgaged dwellings at 25.5% and rented dwellings at 19.5%.
+The median monthly mortgage repayment was $936, significantly lower than Non-Metro SA's average of $1,863.
+Weekly rent in the area was recorded at $160, compared to Non-Metro SA's $195 and the national average of $375.

 Frequently Asked Questions - Housing